 Other nutty treats that make great gifts

-These sweetened nuts make great snacks and are perfect edible Christmas gifts to make in advance.
+The sweetened nuts below make great snacks and are perfect edible Christmas gifts to make in advance.
+And should you not want something sweet, try these Spiced Pecans.

 I wouldn’t gift the toasted pine nuts because that would actually be a costly treat, but I would use them for making Pignoli Cookies which are easy to make and amazing holiday cookies.